ketch/nodepy/paper.md

  - Internal stability theory for Runge-Kutta methods [@2014_internal_stability]
  - Embedded pairs for Runge-Kutta methods [@horvathembedded]

-Additional recent applications include [@norton2015structure;@jin2019higher].
+Additional recent applications include [@norton2015structure;@jin2019higher;@ranocha2019some].
 As can be seen from this list, applications have mostly stemmed from the work of the main developer's research group, but have recently begun to expand beyond that.

 # Acknowledgements

-Much of the initial NodePy development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship.
+Much of the initial `NodePy` development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship.
 Development has also been supported by funding from King Abdullah University of Science and Technology.